 Prepare a large bucket or tub filled with hot water, TSP powder, and a small bit of simple green.
 It will also be necessary to mix a separate bottle of simple green cleaning solution and water, as directed on the back of the container.

-Rust that won’t come off with either of the previously mentioned methods will require a much stronger chemical.
+Rust that won’t come off with either of the previously mentioned methods will require a much stronger and toxic chemical.
 Using Navel Jelly according to the package is one of the best ways.
 Even tougher rust may be removed by applying Calcium Lime Rust Remover, commonly called CLR.
-Both of these substances prove successful results in removing rust that has gone below just the surface of the metal.
+Both of these commercial rust removers prove successful results in removing rust that has gone below just the surface of the metal.

 A barbecue should never be allowed to become this badly afflicted with rust again.
-Proper steps for maintenance and care are necessary to ensure that rust will not return, or if it does, that it will be caught while it is still on the surface and easy to remove.
+Proper steps for maintenance and care are necessary to ensure that rust will not return, or if it does, that it will be caught while it is still on the surface and easy to remove with a grill cleaner.

 How to Keep Your BBQ Grill Grates Rust Free

 Rust is very difficult to prevent from a barbecue.
-Normally acrylic may be painted on to prevent rust on iron surfaces, but since it would melt and emit noxious and harmful fumes, this is not possible.
+Normally acrylic may be painted on to prevent rust on cast iron grill grates surfaces, but since it would melt and emit noxious and harmful fumes, this is not possible.

 To prevent rust on a barbecue, the best suggestion is to keep it away from extended exposure to moisture.
 This may be nearly impossible to keep it dry all the time in humid climates.
 If this is the case, it should be cleaned and scrubbed routinely to make sure the rust won’t accumulate, then allowed to dry thoroughly and stay dry for at least a day.